 Prior to the Company's divestiture of the defense and security business unit on April 4, 2016 (see Note 11), the Company generated minimal revenue from government contracts.
 Under cost-plus-fixed-fee (CPFF) type contracts, the Company recognized revenue based on costs incurred plus a pro rata portion of the total fixed fee.
 Costs incurred included labor and material that were directly associated with individual CPFF contracts plus indirect overhead and general and administrative type costs based upon billing rates submitted by the Company to the Defense Contract Management Agency (DCMA).
 Annually, the Company submits final indirect billing rates to DCMA based upon actual costs incurred throughout the year.
 In the situation where the Company's final actual billing rates are greater than the estimated rates used, the Company records a cumulative revenue adjustment in the period in which the rate differential is collected from the customer.
-These final billing rates are subject to audit by the Defense Contract Audit Agency (DCAA), which can occur several years after the final billing rates are submitted and may result in material adjustments to revenue recognized based on estimated final billing rates.
-As of September 30, 2017, fiscal years 2015 and 2016 are open for audit by the DCAA.
-In the situation where the Company's anticipated actual billing rates will be lower than the provisional rates used, the Company records a cumulative revenue adjustment in the period in which the rate differential is identified.
-Revenue on firm fixed price (FFP) contracts was recognized using the percentage-of-completion method.
+These final billing rates are subject to audit by the Defense Contract Audit Agency (DCAA), which can occur several years after the final billing rates are 2015 and 2016 are open for audit by the DCAA.
+In the situation where the Company's anticipated actual billing rates will be lower than the provisional rates used, the Company revenue adjustment in the period in which the rate differential is of first price (FFP) contracts was recognized using the percentage-of-completion method.
 For government product FFP contracts, revenue was recognized as the product was shipped or in accordance with the contract terms.
 Costs and estimated gross margins on contracts were recorded as revenue as work was performed based on the percentage that incurred costs compared to estimated total costs utilizing the most recent estimates of costs and funding.
 Revenue earned in excess of billings, if any, was recorded as unbilled revenue.
 Billings in excess of revenue earned, if any, were recorded as deferred revenue.